nearform/the-fastify-workshop/deck.md

 - **Highly performant**: as far as we know, Fastify is one of the fastest web frameworks in town, depending on the code complexity we can serve up to 30 thousand requests per second

-- **Extendible**: Fastify is fully extensible via its hooks, plugins and decorators
+- **Extensible**: Fastify is fully extensible via its hooks, plugins and decorators

 - **Schema based**: even if it is not mandatory we recommend to use JSON Schema to validate your routes and serialize your outputs, internally Fastify compiles the schema in a highly performant function